digital

 We are currently working on a research prototype to experiment with the design space available to us.
 The short term goal is to build a small-scale deployment of a million documents.

-We invite you to contact us to help us scale to billions of digital records!
+We invite you to contact us to help us scale to billions of records!